stolsma/intercom/README.md

   }
 ```

-### Events available when using an instance of Child
+### Standard events when using an instance of EventChild

-Each Child object is an instance of EventEmitter2.
-There are several core events that you can listen for.
+Each EventChild instance is an descendant of EventEmitter2.
+There are also several core events that you can listen for.
 This are also the events types you cannot use to send over de communication channel!!:

 * **error**    _[err, info]:_           Raised when an error occurs
 * **start**    _[child, child_data]:_   Raised when the target script is first started.